AnyLog-co/documentation/metadata.md

 ### File ingestion

 When a file is ingested, the local node determines if the table exists in the local database.
+If the table does not exists, the node will determine if the table was declared by a different node and appears on the blockchain.
+If the table is available on the blockchain, the node will create an identical table on the local database.
+If the table is not available on the blockchain, the node will create the table and register the table on the blockchain.
-If the table exists, the file is ingested using one of 2 methods:
+When the table is located or created, the file is ingested using one of 2 methods:
 1. The default mapping - attribute names are assigned to column names.
 If a column name is not part of the table's structure, the attribute value is ignored.
 2. If mapping ***Instructions*** appears in the file name, the instructions override, for the relevant columns, the default mapping of step 1.

-If the table does not exists, the node will determine if the table was declared by a different node and appears on the blockchain.
-If the table is available on the blockchain, the node will create an identical table on the local database.
-If the table is not available on the blockchain, the node will create the table and register the table on the blockchain.

 ### Creating a new table

-If a table is created in an automated way, based on the first file ingested, the JSON attribute names are mapped to the
-column names and the attribute values are evaluated to determine the data type.
+If a table is created in an automated way, based on the first file ingested, the JSON attributes names are mapped to the columns names and the attribute values are evaluated to determine the data type.
 A table can be created by a user together with instructions that determines how the JSON data is mapped to the table's schema.

 ### Duplicating an existing table to a new node

-The copmmand: ```create table [table name] where dbms = [dbms name]``` creates a table assigned to the logical database with a schema identical to the schema published on the blockchain for the specified logical table.
+The copmmand: ```create table [table name] where dbms = [dbms name]``` creates a table assigned to the logical database with a schema identical to the schema published on the blockchain for the named table.

 ### Validating a schema

-As a schema of a table exists on the local database and on the blockchain, the command ```test table``` compares the table definitions on the blockchain and on the local database node.
+As a schema of a table can exist on the local database and on the blockchain, the command ```test table``` compares the table definitions on the local database with the schema definition on the blockchain.
 The structure of the command is as follows:
 ```test table [table name] where dbms = [dbms name]```
 Example: ```test table ping_sensor where dbms = lsl_demo```